maxmind/GeoIP2-dotnet/index.md

 install-package MaxMind.GeoIP2
 ```

-## Usage ##
+## Web Service Usage ##

-To use this API, you must create a new `MaxMind.GeoIP2.WebServiceClient`
+To use the web service API, you must create a new
+`MaxMind.GeoIP2.WebServiceClient` object with your `userID` and `licenseKey`.
+You may also specify the fall-back locales, the host, timeout, or the request
-object with your `userID` and `licenseKey`.
-You may then call the method
+timeout.
+You may then call the method corresponding to a specific end point,
-corresponding to a specific end point, passing it the IP address you want to
+passing it the IP address you want to look up. the IP address you want to look
-look up.
+up.

 If the request succeeds, the method call will return a response class for the
 endpoint you called.
 This response in turn contains multiple model classes,
 each of which represents part of the data returned by the web service.

 See the API documentation for more details.

 ## Web Service Example ##